PBara7a/accord/README.md

 - FE/BE: Started sending the room history when a user joins a room, this was we have access to the messages sent before joining
 - FE/BE: The user count in each channel is updated every time a user enters or leaves the channel
 - FE: Added the functionality to filter messages by its text
+- FE/BE: User can login with their google account.
+Replaced hardcoded username and avatar

 <a id="next-steps"></a>

 ## 4. Next Steps

-- Learn how to use Passport and implement authentication.
-Currently working with hardcoded username and avatar
+- Learn how to use Passport to implement authentication.
+Currently with a single login option
 - Connect to a MongoDB and store messages permanently.
 Currently they are stored in memory only: the history property of Room classes and Redux
+- User added servers/channels
 - Improve the looks of the app (not a priority)
 - Add voice channels
 - Integrate with Tenor API, to allow users to share some GIFs